Consumer Directed HealthSelectSM Health Savings Accounts

 If you contribute more than the allowable amount to your HSA by accident or because you ended coverage in an eligible health plan, you will have to count the extra amount as taxable income and pay a 6% penalty.

-To avoid paying taxes and incurring a penalty, you can fill out an Excess Contribution and Deposit Correction Request Form (available on the Resources section of the Optum Bank website) and submit it to Optum Bank to have excess funds returned to you.
+To avoid incurring a penalty, you can fill out an Excess Contribution and Deposit Correction Request Form (available on the Resources section of the Optum Bank website) and submit it to Optum Bank to have excess funds returned to you.

-In general, you can use your HSA funds to pay for any qualified medical expense incurred by you, your spouse and your eligible dependents – even if they’re not covered by your Consumer Directed HealthSelect plan.
-Qualified medical expenses are a defined by the IRS.
+In general, you can use your HSA funds to pay for any qualified medical expense incurred by you, your spouse and your eligible dependents–even if they’re not covered by your Consumer Directed HealthSelect plan.
+Qualified medical expenses are defined by the IRS.
 You can find a list of common HSA-qualified expenses on the Optum Bank website.
 It’s up to the account holder to make sure HSA funds are used for qualified medical expenses.

 There could be federal tax penalties for misusing HSA funds.
 It’s up to the account holder to make sure HSA funds are used for qualified medical expenses.
 It’s also up to the account holder to understand the annual contribution limits and penalties for exceeding them.